MarkGodwin/somfy_pico/README.md

 Figure out what IP address your Pico Somfy has been assigned.
 You can get this from your router.
 Go to the web interface at http://<your-pico-ip-here> to configure your Pico Somfy, and to connect to MQTT.

 You can then go to the setup page to add your MQTT configuration settings.
 This is required for Home Assistant integration.
+If MQTT is connected, you will see a pulsing green status light.

 Blinds can be added from the Control Blinds page.
 I reccomend you add a blind for each blind you want to control first and then add additional remotes to group them together as required.

+The Blind control page and interface is pretty rough around the edges, and not designed to be used for any more than setting up the blinds and testing the functions.
+Use Home Assistant or the MQTT/HTTP API for control and automation.

-## Somfy Commands
+## Somfy Commands - For reference

 To add a remote to a brand new blind (or after a factory reset), long press the up-down buttons.
 This then enters the blind setup procedure where you can use various button combinations to set